Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 ## :material-volume-high: Volume Flyout

 This lets you switch between the legacy and modern looks for the volume flyout.
-By default, AtlasOS uses the new one, but you can change that by running the ``Old Volume Flyout.reg`` file.
+By default, Atlas uses the modern look, but you can change that by running the ``Old Volume Flyout.reg`` file.